Pembroke City Council

 Pembroke City Hall, where council meets.

-The Pembroke City Council is the governing body of the Corporation of the City of Pembroke, Ontario, Canada.
+Pembroke City Council is the governing body of the Corporation of the City of Pembroke, Ontario, Canada.
 It is composed of five councillors, one mayor and one deputy mayor.

 Elections

 Elections are held every four years, per the Ontario Municipal Elections Act.
 Councillors are elected by the electorate at large; that is, without geographic divisions.
 The mayor is also directly elected.